The exact strength of generic absoluteness for the universally Baire sets: An overview of the fine structure of the minimal -hod mouse and excellent hybrid mice

 The solution that is employed in \cite{hod_mice_LSA} is that if $\R$ is a $\Sigma$-iterate of $\Q$ and $\U\in dom(S^\R)$ then $\U$ itself is authenticated by the extenders of $\M$.
 Below we refer to this certification as \textit{tree certification}.
 This is again a rather technical notion, but the following essentially illustrates the situation.

 Let us suppose $\R=\Q$ and $\U\in dom(S^\Q)$.
 The indexing scheme of \cite{hod_mice_LSA} does not index all trees in $\P$.
 In other words, $S^\M$ is never total. $dom(S^\M)$ consists of trees that are built via a comparison procedure that iterates $\P$ to a background construction of $\M$.
-Set $\N=(\M(\T))^\#$.
+Set $\N=\m^+(\U)$.
 One requirement is that $\N$ also iterates to one such background construction to which $\P$ also iterates.
 Let $\S$ be this common background construction and suppose $\a+1<lh(\U)$ is such that $\a$ is a limit ordinal.
-First assume $\U\rest \a$ is unambiguous.
+First assume $\U\rest \a$ is $\sf{uvs}$.
 What is shown in \cite{hod_mice_LSA} is that knowing the branch of $\P$-to-$\S$ tree there is a first order procedure that identifies the branch of $\U\rest \a$, and that procedure is the tree certification procedure applied to $\U\rest \a$.

-Suppose next that $\U\rest \a$ is ambiguous.
+Suppose next that $\U\rest \a$ is $\sf{nuvs}$.
 Then because $\a+1<lh(\U)$, $\U\rest \a$ must be short and the branch chosen for it in $\Q$ must have a $\Q$-structure $\Q_1$ which is itself an sts mouse.
 We have that $\Q_1\in \Q$ and $\Q_1$ must have the same certification in $\Q$ that $\Q$ has in $\M$.
-Again, the unambiguous trees in $\Q_1$ have a tree certification in $\Q$ according to the above procedure.
-The ambiguous ones produce another $\Q_2\in \Q_1$.
+Again, the $\sf{nuvs}$ trees in $\Q_1$ have a tree certification in $\Q$ according to the above procedure.
+The $\sf{uvs}$ ones produce another $\Q_2\in \Q_1$.
 Because we cannot have an infinite descent, the definition of tree certification is meaningful.

 \begin{remark} It is sometimes convenient to think of a short tree strategy as one having two components, the \textit{branch component} and the \textit{model component}.
-The \textit{branch part} and the second as the \textit{model part}.
-Given a short tree strategy $\Lambda$ we let $b(\Lambda)$ be the set of those trees $\T\in dom(\Lambda)$ such that $\Lambda(\T)$ is a branch of $\T$, and we let $m(\Lambda)$ be the set of those trees $\T\in dom(\Lambda)$ such that $\Lambda(\T)$ is a model.
+Given a short tree strategy $\Lambda$, we let $b(\Lambda)$ be the set of those trees $\T\in dom(\Lambda)$ such that $\Lambda(\T)$ is a branch of $\T$, and we let $m(\Lambda)$ be the set of those trees $\T\in dom(\Lambda)$ such that $\Lambda(\T)$ is a model.